Internship Competency Areas

 Formal Clinical Case Presentations: Interns will present a case to professional staff using a format provided by the Training Director.
 This component is intended to provide interns with an opportunity to demonstrate to the professional staff, their capacity to conceptualize, plan, and implement a treatment in a theoretically coherent fashion.

 Individual supervision: Interns will have two primary supervisors, one for each half of the year.
 All primary supervisors are licensed as psychologists in the State of Maryland.
-Primary supervisors will provide two and a half hours of regular individual clinical supervision per week for Initial Consultations, brief individual therapy, crisis intervention services, consultation, and case management.
+Primary supervisors will provide two hours of regular individual clinical supervision per week for Initial Consultations, brief individual therapy, crisis intervention services, consultation, and case management.
 Interns will also receive additional supervision for their group work and outreach activities.

-Case Management Meeting: Interns participate in weekly 2-hour case management meetings.
+Case Consultation Meeting: Interns participate in weekly 2-hour case management meetings.
 These meetings focus on clinical and case management issues, such as internal and external referral of cases, ongoing crisis situations, clinical difficulties, ethical and legal issues, and the tracking of clients with significant suicidal features.

 Staff Business Meeting: Interns are involved in weekly meetings devoted to the administrative business of the Center.
 These meetings offer interns opportunities to observe and participate in management of the Center, through such activities as the development of Center policies and procedures.